-Asbury Methodist Village continues to grow its environmental commitment, which includes multiple years of recognition from Gaithersburg City for our recycling efforts.
-We partner with Compost Crew to turn our food waste into compost, some of which is used in Asbury’s very own 1-acre, no-till crop farm located by the Administration Building.
+Asbury Methodist Village continues to grow its environmental commitment, which includes multiple years of recognition from Gaithersburg City for our recycling efforts and achieving Arboretum status from ArbNet.
+In addition, Asbury partners with Compost Crew to turn our food waste into compost, contributing to healthy gardens all across Montgomery County, Md.